Spencer0187/Roblox-Macro-Utilities/README.md

 If it doesn't launch at all, go into properties and select "Unblock" on the file.

+If you have another issue where keybinds don't work, restart your computer, it seems to fix it permanently.

 ![GitHub Releases](https://img.shields.io/github/downloads/Spencer0187/Roblox-Macro-Utilities/total.svg)

 ## [DOWNLOAD THE LATEST VERSION](https://github.com/Spencer0187/Roblox-Macro-Utilities/releases/latest)